Eggplants are a tender, very warm-weather crop.

 - Transfer seedlings to a larger container once they are 2 to 4 inches (5-10 cm) tall; be sure that seedlings have sufficient room for root growth in the new container; this process is called “potting up”; continue to pot up seedlings as they outgrow containers—until they are transplanted into the garden or a very large container.

-- Eggplants can be transplanted to the garden after they are at least 4 to 6 inches (10-15 cm) tall.
+- Eggplants can be transplanted into the garden after they are at least 4 to 6 inches (10-15 cm) tall.

 - Set plants 24 inches (60 cm) apart in rows at least 24 inches apart.